 So he took him with all his duffel bags and his suitcase and everything else and he took him and he parked him in the Satmerer Beis Hamedrash in Williamsburg.
 A few minutes later a Polish Jew comes along – he davened there in the Satmerer shteibel – and started talking to him.
 Now this boy couldn’t speak a word of Yiddish, and this man could barely speak English.
 But they understood each other.
 It’s called “the language of the needy man.”
 He needs a place to eat and sleep.
 So he took him to his house and he kept him for two weeks!
 It was hot; it was summertime.
 This was before the were air conditioners in the homes.
 His wife called me up finally.
 She says there’s a stranger in her house; she can’t take off her coat and she has to wear a sheitel all the time.
 She can’t; it’s very uncomfortable.
 There’s a strange man in the house.

 And they kept him for longer than two weeks however.
 He remained.
 They didn’t put him out on the street.
 For nothing by the way; nobody paid them anything.
 And finally another Jew, a Williamsburger Jew, took him in hand and took him into his home, and he found him a job, and a place to eat for Shabbos.
 And for years he suffered from him.
 He suffered from him; he wasn’t an easy fellow, this ba’al teshuva.

 And so, there are different ways of looking at this subject.
-So if you have a lot of children spilling out all over the place, and you have a guest sprawled on the sofa, and to you’re trying with a broom and a brush to do the best that you can, so your house is the neatest and cleanest house that could be.
+But one thing is certain; if you have a lot of children spilling out all over the place, and you have a guest sprawled on the sofa, and you’re trying with a broom and a brush to do the best that you can, so your house is the neatest and cleanest house that could be.

 TAPE # 132